Implemeting the EBL

 - HASHBL for Procmail.
 A standalone Procmail filter to query the EBL is available.
 The program can be downloaded here.
 For installation and configuration assistance, contact the program's author, Catherine Jefferson, at ariel (at) spambouncer (dot) org.

-Beta testers might also find Catherine's dnslcheck.sh script useful.
+If you use Linux, you might also find Catherine Jefferson's dnslcheck.sh script useful.
 It takes an IP address, a domain, or an email address, and queries the specified blocklist or all blocklists.
 After you unpack and install it, type

 dnslckeck.sh firstname.lastname@example.org to test the EBL.
 Type